Table of Content

 Rain can also create slippery surfaces.
 Water damage can also make a walkway unsafe even on a sunny day.
 Although it is impossible to control the weather, business owners and other leaders should be aware of potential dangers and work to prevent them with regular house keeping and maintenance.

 As the baby-boomer generation gets older, there will be a growing number of adults who once walked and ran with ease, who are now suffering from poor eyesight, lower hand-eye coordination, and fragile bodies.
-A large percentage of those hospitalized after a slip, trip, and fall are over the age of 65.
+A large percentage of those hospitalized after a slip and fall accident are over the age of 65.
 Members of that age group are also much more likely to die from fall-related complications.

 It is important for those people working with elderly patrons or caring for elderly patients to exercise proper care.
 Walkways should be clear of hazards, and not slippery.
 All stair railings should be installed in compliance with the applicable building code.
 Finally, those responsible to care for the elderly should keep close watch on their patients as move from place to place.